 Modifying Prenuptial Agreements in Texas

-Once the agreement is effective, it may only be revoked or amended by a written agreement signed by both spouses.
+To change or cancel a prenup after it takes effect, both spouses must sign a new written agreement together.
 Any amendment or revocation in writing and signed by both parties would be as enforceable as the original contract.

 Choose an Experienced Texas Family Law Attorney to Draft Your Prenup

 Do you need more information about how a prenup works in Texas?
 Do you have questions specific to your financial situation and relationship?
-Contact Smith Family Law today at (512) 764-1044 for a confidential consultation with an Austin family law attorney experienced in drafting prenuptial agreements.
+Contact Smith & Bledsoe Family Law today at (512) 277-3166 for a confidential consultation with our team of family law attorneys experienced in drafting prenuptial agreements.